 Please know there will be many documents and forms for you to sign at the title company.
 Your lender will require you to sign many documents about truth in lending practices, the amount you are financing, documents stating you are not committing mortgage fraud, papers stating you are who you claim to be and, most importantly, forms stating that if you do not make the agreed upon mortgage payments that the bank will foreclose on your home and take the property.
 You will be informed of upcoming tax liabilities and more.

 When you close, you have officially signed all the documents required to purchase the house.
 However, you may not receive keys to the home until your loan "funds."
 We will talk more about funding in the next section.
 Both parties, buyer & seller, have to sign at closing to make the transaction official.
-Both parties will use the same title company and the title company will be determined in the body of the sale's contract.
+Both parties will use the same title company, and the title company will be determined in the body of the sale's contract.
 Determining a title company is a negotiable part of a contract.
 However, this is usually not a deal breaker on 99% of negotiations.

 Please know that there generally will also be some additional fees you will owe at closing.
 These are called closing costs.
-If you are concerned about closing costs and the fees, it is best to talk with the title company and your lender ahead of time and ask the title company for a "preliminary HUD."
+If you are concerned about closing costs and the expenses, it is best to talk with the title company and your lender ahead of time and ask the title company for a "preliminary HUD."
 This is a very close estimate of the final HUD and will give you a good idea of your closing costs and what you will need to bring to the closing table.
 Please note that in Texas, closing costs must be paid in a cashier's check or wire transfer.
-The closings costs may not be paid by a personal check.
-Also please know that your Realtor does not control closing costs and really has nothing to do with your closing costs or how much you will need to bring to closing.
-These amounts are set by the state, title company and your lender.
+The closings fees may not be paid by a personal check.
+Also please know that your Realtor does not control closing costs and has nothing to do with your closing costs or how much you will need to bring to closing.
+These amounts are set by the state, title company, and your lender.

 Additional articles to see about "Closing your new home" - Who chooses the title company? by Andrew Fortune | Common fees associated with buying a home by Andrew Fortune | How to avoid sticker shock on a home purchase by Paul Sian | Closing costs & fees paid by sellers by Teresa Cowart